Skip to main content

 Tips

-The generation take a certain time (the generation itself is done on one frame, but the instantiation and loading of each room take some times proportionally to the number and complexity of the rooms).
+The generation takes a certain duration to complete (the generation itself is done in one frame, but the loading of each room level takes some times proportional to their number and complexity).

-So, if you have the player character spawned at start, it will fall into the void of the universe before the dungeon has the time to generate.
+So, if you have the player character spawned at start, it will fall into the void of the universe before the end of the dungeon generation.

 To manage this situation, you have multiple solutions: